NethServer/ns8-docs/os_updates.rst

 Operating system updates
 ========================

-NethServer 8 is installed on top of GNU/Linux distributions and tries to preserve default configuration as much as possible.
+NethServer 8 is installed on top of GNU/Linux distributions and tries to preserve default configurations as much as possible.
 It's up to the system administrator to choose how the operating system updates are applied.

 Usually, it's a good practice to apply security updates as soon as possible.